 Questions & Answers

-Initially started by a group of West Coast entrepreneurs, TiGa is now owned by a group of Australian and New Zealand investors.
-30% of its shareholding is held by New Zealanders, including the original West Coast investors.
+Established originally by a group of West Coast entrepreneurs, the company is now owned by numerous New Zealand and Australia-based investors.
+30% of its shareholding continues to be held by New Zealanders, including many of the original West Coast investors.

-Contingent upon the outcome of its resource consent application, TiGa will promote a new investment opportunity nationally and internationally to progress the mining operation.
+Contingent upon the outcome of the appeal against its resource consent approval, TiGa will promote ongoing new investment opportunity both nationally and internationally.

 These include: